KusionStack/kusionstack.io/docs/kusion/4-configuration-walkthrough/1-overview.md

 ```
 ### import from the official kam package
 import kam.v1.app_configuration as ac
-import kam.v1.workload as wl
-import kam.v1.workload.container as c

 ### import kusion modules
+import service
+import service.container as c
 import monitoring as m
-import network.network as n
+import network as n
 ```

-Take `import kam.v1.workload as wl` as an example, the `.v1.workload` part after `import kam` represents the relative path of a specific schema to import.
-In this case, the `workload` schema is defined under `v1/workload` directory in the `kam` package.
+Take `import kam.v1.app_configuration as ac` as an example, the `.v1.app_configuration` part after `import kam` represents the relative path of a specific schema to import.
+In this case, the `AppConfiguration` schema is defined under `v1/app_configuration` directory in the `kam` package.

 ### Understanding kcl.mod